wp-plugins/xili-tidy-tags/readme.txt

 Technically, as xili-language, this plugin don't create tables in wordpress db.
 He only use (rich) taxonomy features.
 So, with or without the plugin, the base structure is not modified. **Template tags** are provided to enrich the theme and display sub-selection of tags.
 Through the settings admin UI, it is possible to assign to a tag one or more groups (by instance a french tag to the french language group.
 You can choose different storage policies.

-= New 0.9.1 =
+= New 0.9.2 =
+add features to modify kindship of tags group, now allows multiple cloud widgets - see note in [installation](http://wordpress.org/extend/plugins/xili-tidy-tags/installation/).

+**0.9.1**
-With big tags list in admin UI, select tags starting or containing char(s) or word(s) - possible to split cloud in sub clouds via &offset= et &number= in the var passed to the `xili_tidy_tag_cloud` - .po file completed
+With big tags list in admin UI, select tags starting or containing char(s) or word(s) - possible to split cloud in sub clouds via &offset= et &number= in the var passed to the `xili_tidy_tag_cloud` - .po file completed.
 **0.9.0**
 The tidy tags cloud widget is available.
 And the template tags `xili_tidy_tag_cloud` (useful for theme's creator) is now more powerful with more args as in `tag_cloud or get_terms`.